-Let me tell you a story.
+Let me tell you a story about the importance of a central repository for your media files.
 Recently I’ve been working on a new creative project of mine – not something from my regular job, rather a hobby…

 The project involved several other people, but since I was the last to work with it, all the latest files (which means all of them) were on my home computer.
 I bought a new laptop around that time, and the first thing I wanted to do was, naturally, to transfer all important data I had.